On the cohomology of p-adic analytic spaces, II: The $C_{\rm st}$-conjecture: Comparison theorems: examples and a conjecture

 which is a strict quasi-isomorphism after truncation $\tau_{\leq r}$.
-This morphism can be lifted to the derived category of Vector Spaces. \item A Hyodo-Kato cohomology\footnote{We take here the Hyodo-Kato cohomology defined in \cite{CN4}.} $\rg_{\hk}(X)$.
-This is a dg $F^{\nr}$-algebra equipped with a Frobenius $\phi$ and a monodromy operator $N$.
-We have natural Hyodo-Kato strict quasi-isomorphisms
+This morphism can be lifted to the derived category of Topological Vector Spaces. \item A Hyodo-Kato cohomology\footnote{We take here the Hyodo-Kato cohomology defined in \cite{CN4}.} $\rg_{\hk}(X)\in \sd_{\phi,N}(F^{\rm nr})$.
+We have natural Hyodo-Kato strict quasi-isomorphisms in $\sd(C_C)$, $\sd(C_{\B^+_{\dr}})$, respectively: